joehahn/secular-bending-waves/README.md

     %run ring_master.pro

 to execute the simulation.
 Or so I think...its been a while.
+Then

+    %run plot_system.pro

+to view the simulation output, and

+    %run paper_figs.pro

+to generate the plots seen in Figs 3-6.
+I think.

 And to execute the simulation seen in Figs 7-8, descend into the pan_in_out folder and repeat the above.
 Good luck!

+### density waves

+Enter the density_waves folder for the IDL code that simulates the spiral density waves described in Hahn, 2008, ApJ, 680, 1569, enter the outgoing_waves folder, and then

+    %run ring_master.pro
+    %run plot_system.pro
+    %run paper_figs.pro

+to generate the plots seen in Figs 3-6 of that paper.
+I think.

 -jh